Hippie: 1973–present: Absorption into the mainstream and new developments

 Many hippies would adapt and become members of the growing countercultural New Age movement of the 1970s.
 While many hippies made a long-term commitment to the lifestyle, some people argue that hippies "sold out" during the 1980s and became part of the materialist, self-centered consumer yuppie culture.
 Although not as visible as it once was, hippie culture has never died out completely: hippies and neo-hippies can still be found on college campuses, on communes, and at gatherings and festivals.
 Many embrace the hippie values of peace, love, and community, and hippies may still be found in bohemian enclaves around the world.
 Hippie communes, where members tried to live the ideals of the hippie movement, continued to flourish.
-On the west coast, Oregon had quite a few.
-Around 1994, a new term "Zippie" was being used to describe hippies that had embraced New Age beliefs, new technology, and a love for electronic music.
+On the West Coast, Oregon had quite a few, while in 1970, the hippie community of Tawapa was founded in New Mexico.
+It lasted until the 1990s, when the people were pushed off the land due to housing developments.
+Around 1994, a new term, "Zippie", was being used to describe hippies that had embraced New Age beliefs, new technology, and a love for electronic music.

 Ethos and characteristics

 The bohemian predecessor of the hippie culture in San Francisco was the "Beat Generation" style of coffee houses and bars, whose clientele appreciated literature, a game of chess, music (in the forms of jazz and folk style), modern dance, and traditional crafts and arts like pottery and painting."
 The entire tone of the new subculture was different.
 Jon McIntire, manager of the Grateful Dead from the late 1960s to the mid-1980s, points out that the great contribution of the hippie culture was this projection of joy.
 "The beatnik thing was black, cynical, and cold."
 Hippies sought to free themselves from societal restrictions, choose their own way, and find new meaning in life.
 One expression of hippie independence from societal norms was found in their standard of dress and grooming, which made hippies instantly recognizable to one another, and served as a visual symbol of their respect for individual rights.
 Through their appearance, hippies declared their willingness to question authority, and distanced themselves from the "straight" and "square" (i.e., conformist) segments of society.
 Personality traits and values that hippies tend to be associated with are "altruism and mysticism, honesty, joy and nonviolence".

-At the same time, many thoughtful hippies distanced themselves from the very idea that the way a person dresses could be a reliable signal of who he or she was—especially after outright criminals such as Charles Manson began to adopt superficial hippie characteristics, and also after plainclothes policemen started to "dress like hippies" to divide and conquer legitimate members of the counterculture.
-Frank Zappa, known for lampooning hippie ethos, particularly with songs like "Who Needs the Peace Corps?"
-(1968), admonished his audience that "we all wear a uniform".
-The San Francisco clown/hippie Wavy Gravy said in 1987 that he could still see fellow-feeling in the eyes of Market Street businessmen who had dressed conventionally to survive.